Joinder of Specific Retirement Plans

 There are specific forms you must file with the court in order to successfully join the retirement accounts.

 At Mello & Pickering, LLP, we handle many divorce cases which require joinder of retirement plans.
 We are able to help parties determine which specific plans require joinder to the divorce proceeding.
-Call as at (408) 288-7800 to set up a free 20 minute telephone conference, or schedule a one hour in person meeting to discuss your options.
+Call as at (408) 288-7800 to set up a free consultation, or schedule a one hour in person meeting to discuss your options.